 Alternate formats provided include large-print, black-and-white, and Braille versions of the examination as well as other formats on request.
-The adaptation must be documented in TIENET and the Request for Alternate Formats (NSA and NSE) form must be completed in TIENET by the deadline of December 1 for first semester course examinations and April 1 for second semester or full-year course examinations.
-The type of alternate format must be specified on the back cover of the examination booklet.
+The adaptation must be documented in TIENET and the Request for Alternate Formats (NSA and NSE) form must be completed in TIENET by the deadline of November 15 for first semester course examinations and April 1 for second semester or full-year course examinations.